I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_continuous_reader_config.md

 ## Members

+`Size`

+The size, in bytes, of this structure.

+`TransferLength`

+The maximum length, in bytes, of data that can be received from the device.

+`HeaderLength`

+An offset, in bytes, into the buffer that receives data from the device.
+The framework will store data from the device in a read buffer, beginning at the offset value.
+In other words, this space precedes the <b>TransferLength</b>-sized space in which the framework stores data from the device.

+`TrailerLength`

+The length, in bytes, of a trailing buffer space.
+This space follows the <b>TransferLength</b>-sized space in which the framework stores data from the device.

+`NumPendingReads`

+The number of read requests that the framework will queue to receive data from the I/O target.
+If this value is zero, the framework uses a default number of read requests.
+If the specified value is greater than the permitted maximum, the framework uses the permitted maximum.
+For more information about the <b>NumPendingReads</b> member, see the following Remarks section.

 `BufferAttributes`

 A <a href="..\wdfobject\ns-wdfobject-_wdf_object_attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure that specifies object attributes for the framework memory object that the framework creates for each read request.
 This member can be <b>NULL</b>.
 You cannot set the <b>ParentObject</b> member of the WDF_OBJECT_ATTRIBUTES structure.